-I am a Lecturer in Public and Social Policy, teaching students on the Department's undergraduate and postgraduate degree courses, with a particular focus on our online programmes in Public Policy, Administration and Management.
-Since 2014, I have been Programme Director for the MA in Public Policy and Management, and since 2018 Programme Leader for all four online MA programmes.
+I am a Senior Lecturer (Associate Professor) in Public and Social Policy, teaching students on the Department's undergraduate and postgraduate degree courses, with a particular focus on public policy, public administration, and labour markets.
+Since 2018, I have been the Programme Leader for our four online Masters programmes in Public Administration.

-My research interests in a broader sense, drawing on critical social theory, evolve around the conflictual nature of social policies and public services, to analyse the political drivers behind the transformations of welfare systems and to assess how these changes impact on social integration and democratic government.
+My research interests in a broader sense evolve around the conflictual nature of social policies and public services, to analyse the political drivers behind the transformations of welfare systems and to assess how these changes impact on social integration and democratic government.

-More specifically, I currently work on two research themes: changes in wage-labour conditions and labour market policies, in particular regarding self-employment; and the relevance of popular sovereigntism for the democratisation of public services and for the development of progressive social policies.
+More specifically, I currently work on two research themes: changes in employment conditions and labour market policies, in particular regarding self-employment; and questions of state capacity and legitimacy, notably with respect to public services.

-Before my time at York, I worked briefly as Lecturer and Programme Director in Public Policy and Management at Birkbeck College London and as an Associate Lecturer at the University of Münster.
+Before my time at York, I worked briefly as Lecturer and Programme Director at Birkbeck College London and as an Associate Lecturer at the University of Münster.
 My academic background is in Political Science and Sociology, subjects I studied on a bi-national programme at the Institut d'Etudes politiques in Lille (France) and at the University of Münster (Germany).

 Reuter, E. (2021).
 Book review: Democratic professionalism in public services by Jane Lethbridge.
 Social Policy and Administration.
 Available on early view at: https://doi.org/10.1111/spol.12694